2022 Holiday gathering before group lunch at Dinosaur BBQ.

 Dr. Zhexi Lin

 Zhexi Lin received his Bachelor of Chemical Engineering from the University of Delaware and his Ph.D. in Chemical Engineering from Columbia University.
 During his Ph.D. study and prior to joining the Esposito lab, he worked with Prof. Jingguang Chen on the synthesis, characterization, and reactivity evaluation of transition metal carbide, nitride, and oxide model surfaces and powder catalysts using a combination of first-principles calculations, surface science experiments, and synchrotron-based in situ characterization techniques.
-Zhexi’s current research focuses on electrochemical CO2 conversion and flow cell design.
+Zhexi’s current research focuses on electrochemical CO2 conversion and water electrolysis.
 Outside of the lab, Zhexi enjoys listening to classical music and studying philosophy.

 Dr. Xueqi Pang (2022)